25 Essential Negotiation Skills for People Managers: Strategies for Communication, Leadership & Conflict Resolution

 Planning for the implementation stage is preparing for the seamless execution of agreed-upon terms.
 Planning for the implementation stage is essential for translating negotiated agreements into successful outcomes.
 Detailed implementation planning ensures that responsibilities are clear, timelines are adhered to, and potential obstacles are addressed in advance, reducing the risk of disputes or delays.

-Research by Katie Shonk (2021) at the Program on Negotiation at Harvard Law School emphasizes the importance of planning for the implementation stage, noting that proactive planning prevents issues and ensures long-term success.
+Research by Katie Shonk in 2021 at the Program on Negotiation at Harvard Law School emphasizes the importance of planning for the implementation stage, noting that proactive planning prevents issues and ensures long-term success.
 Creating an action plan with defined milestones and accountability mechanisms avoids post-negotiation misunderstandings or lapses in execution.

 Challenges of planning for the implementation stage include predicting potential hurdles and securing the commitment of all stakeholders to adhere to the agreed plan.
 Effective planning naturally transitions to Trying a Contingent Contract, as preparing for implementation involves accounting for uncertainties and setting conditional agreements to mitigate risks.